xinwenfu/tst-dht-lab--pcb-2/README.md

 Windows and Linux users do not need to do anything by default (hope so).
 However, macOS users may have to folow the tutorial below.

 1. **Note**: Don’t start the Ubuntu VM yet.

-2. Connect the ESP32 board to your computer via a micro USB cable.

 3. Install the USB to UART bridge driver on the host computer, which will run the guest Ubuntu VM.
     - **Windows host**: It appears Windows installs the appropriate driver once the IoT kit is plugged.
       - Within Windows' *Device Manager*, a serial port shall show up under *Ports (COM & LPT)* while it is not necessarily COM4.
 Once the Ubuntu VM starts, the device disappears since the Ubuntu VM takes the control of the device. <br>